transclude-me/extension/readme.md

 1. Checkout the copied repository to your local machine eg. with `git clone git@github.com:transclude-me/extension.git`
 1. Run `yarn` to install all required dependencies
-1. Run `yarn build`
+1. Run `yarn build:firefox` to build the extension with manifest v2

-The build step will create the `distribution` folder, this folder will contain the generated extension.
+The build step will create the `build/<browsername>` folder, this folder will contain the generated extension.

 ### 🏃 Run the extension